 What gives?
 The British smoke and drink more and eat just as much sugar and fat as we do — but they work fewer hours, are more physically active and experience less overall stress.
 They also socialize more with friends and family, an activity that turns out to be one of the most important single factors in health outcomes, and that requires — you guessed it — free time.

 Perhaps the most diabolical time gobbler is work.
 Longer work hours have become the norm for most people in the United States today, and Americans consistently work more hours each year than workers in virtually every other industrialized country.
-(For more on how Americans stack up against the rest of the world in free time, see “No-Vacation Nation” in the March 2008 archives.)
+(For more on how Americans stack up against the rest of the world in free time, see “No-Vacation Nation”.)

 Somehow, even despite their longer workdays, moms and dads are still determinedly spending time with their children.
 The whole issue of what constitutes “quality time” is a matter of debate, but one thing is certain: If the total amount of time parents are spending with their children is holding steady, the overall picture of how they interact has almost certainly changed.